rockettheme/docs/Docs/accounts_billing/membership.md

 #### Developer Club Membership

 We also offer a **Developer Club** option for small businesses or individuals that frequently work with clients and/or require many Entitlements.
-It's an excellent choice for small businesses or web developers that want to take full advantage of RocketTheme's products without having to purchase additional entitlements as you go.
+It is an excellent choice for small businesses or web developers that want to take full advantage of RocketTheme's products without having to purchase additional entitlements as you go.
 You also gain access to our **Developer Only** community forums, the ability to post and reply to the **Jobs** board, and eligibility to have your work highlighted on our site and/or throughout our social media channels.

 Membership Benefits
 -----